 Races that do not have a sponsor listed on the schedule page are available for your sponsorship.
 The sponsorship program is strictly a barter program — no cash is exchanged.
 If you have something cool or interesting to offer in exchange for race sponsorship on this fine website, I want to hear about it.

-The prize for 2017 was the Random Fantasy Racing Trophy presented by Jon Wood.
+The prize for 2018 is the Random Fantasy Racing Trophy presented by Jon Wood.

 No. You collect points all season long, and whoever has the most points at the end of the year wins.